pablorgarcia/pablorgarcia.github.io/README.md

 }
 ```

-In the App folder are the development files to work with Gulp.
-The public minify files are on Src folder, `index.html` calls these public files.
+In the App folder are the development files to work.
+Gulp will work the App folder and publish them minified in the Public folder. `index.html` calls these public files to show only minified files.

 Check the `gulpfile.js` file on root for more info.